codetricity/theta-linux/docs/index.md

 [thet360.guide Linux Streaming Site](https://theta360.guide/special/linuxstreaming/)

-In addition to streaming the camera, you may want to start the stream, put the camera to sleep and wake the camera up from sleep using the USB cable.
+In addition to streaming the camera, you may want to control the camera API using the USB cable.

+You can stream, control the camera API, and supply power to it using the USB cable.
+It's awesome!